“Scientists investigate that which already is;

 My innovative PhD research has contributed to a growing body of knowledge in smart cities and urban data management.
 The real world case studies I’ve carried out during her PhD became the City Data Market Strategy of the Mayor of London at the GLA.
 My Ph.D. thesis provides a comprehensive dynamic business models and reference architecture framework for cities to:

 – Create their data strategy, technology roadmap and blueprint;

 – Design and realise large scale highly interconnected data infrastructures.

-My academic experience includes seven years of teaching and research experience.
+My academic experience started when I was 23 and was invited to teach in BSc in Computer Science and MBA in Logistic Systems programs.
 I was a Visiting Lecturer at University of Parana, a Teaching Assistant at UCL, Lancaster University, University of Sao Paulo, and a Lecturer at University Centre Barao de Maua.
 I’ve supervised/co-supervised over 20 BSc/MSc dissertations and projects, some of which were considered outstanding projects in software engineering (IoT, Smart Homes), and a project which became an embedded feature in the Microsoft Visual Studio.
 These projects were part of an alliance between UCL and organizations such as Microsoft, Satalia, Credit Suisse.